johnhw/abc_huffman/readme.md

         - The metadata is terminated by `*` token
     - `\n` (newline) end of tune

-The data is terminated by two newlines, and the compressed data is zero-padded to the nearest byte.
+The data is terminated by two consecutive newlines, and the compressed data is zero-padded to the nearest byte.

 ## Example